 6. Language Usage

-This section tests a person’s language skills, specifically the correct use of capitalization and punctuation, and the ability to recognize grammatical errors.
+This section tests a person's language skills , especially the correct use of case and punctuation , and the ability to recognize syntax errors .

 A. I went to the store, and I bought a new dress